 Cancer Screening: Beating Your Fears for Good

-Many people, it seems, avoid cancer screenings, even if they schedule yearly physical exams.
+Many people avoid cancer screenings, even if they schedule yearly physical exams.
 One reason is inconvenience.
 Another reason is fear.

 However, many cancers can be treated successfully, or at least kept in check, if caught early enough.
 And the screenings represent the best route to early detection.

 The longer the cancer is in the body, and the longer it remains untreated, the more likely it will move to another part of the body through the circulatory system or lymph glands.